Easy Apple Crisp (video)

 - You start by mixing together your apple slices, granulated sugar, and cinnamon in a 9″ square or round baking dish.

-- Sprinkle the streusel evenly over the apples.
+- Sprinkle the oat topping evenly over the apples.

-- Bake at 375F for about 35 minutes or until bubbling.
+- Bake at 375F for about 35 minutes or until apples are tender and topping is golden brown.

 Select apples that are firm and crisp and hold their shape even when cooked.
 Also, choose a mix of sweet and tart apples for the best flavor.
 Some of my favorite combinations are Matsu and Ambrosia, Granny Smith and Royal Gala, Northern Spy and Golden Delicious.
 Here’s a list of my favorite Top Ten Baking Apples with full descriptions.